Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 ## Introduction
 This document shows how you can replicate the popularity data multilevel models from the book [Multilevel analysis: Techniques and applications](https://www.rensvandeschoot.com/multilevel-book/), Chapter 2.
-In this manual the software package [BRMS, version `r packageVersion("brms")` ](https://cran.r-project.org/web/packages/brms/index.html) for R (Windows) was used.
+In this manual the software package [BRMS, version 2.8.0 ](https://cran.r-project.org/web/packages/brms/index.html) for R (Windows) was used.
 Results should be very similar to results obtained with other software packages, however due to convergence and rounding issues, you might notice minor differences. **This is part 1 of a 3 part [series](https://www.rensvandeschoot.com/tutorials/brms/) on how to do multilevel models in BRMS.
 In [part 2](https://www.rensvandeschoot.com/tutorials/brms-priors/) we will look at the influence of different priors and in [part 3](https://www.rensvandeschoot.com/brms-wambs/) we will go through the WAMBS checklist**

 ## Preparation